z-esmaily/guided_grounded_instructpix2pix/README.md

 You need to install the GroundingDINO model.
 You can do this by visiting [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO).

 We have also prepared a GroundingDINO folder for download.
-This folder must be in the root directory. you can download it from here you also need download sam model
+This folder must be in the root directory. you can download it from here

+You also need download sam model

 You will need to :